 Instructions

-Cut beef into chunks.
-Prep garlic, green onions, and optional vegetables.
-Soak glass noodles (optional). - Quick Parboil the Beef
+- Cut the beef into chunks.
+Prep the garlic, green onions, and optional vegetables.
+Soak the glass noodles if desired.

-Place beef in cold water and bring to a boil.
-Once it hits a rolling boil, turn off the heat.
-Drain and rinse under cold water. - Sauté Aromatics and Doubanjiang
+- Place the beef in a pot of cold water and bring to a boil.
+Once it reaches a rolling boil, turn off the heat.
+Drain and rinse the beef under cold water.

-In a soup pot or Dutch oven, heat oil over medium heat.
-Add garlic, green onions, and onion; sauté 1–2 minutes.
-Stir in doubanjiang and cook 30 seconds. - Build the Stew
+- In a soup pot or Dutch oven, heat oil over medium heat.
+Add the garlic, green onions, and onion if using.
+Sauté for 1-2 minutes, then stir in the doubanjiang and cook for 30 seconds.

-Add beef, green onions, soy sauces, wine, sugar, and star anise.
+- Add the beef, soy sauces, wine, sugar, and star anise.
 Include optional spices if using.
-Add 6 cups of water and bring to a boil. - Simmer the Stew
+Add enough water to cover the beef by about 1 inch.
+Bring to a boil.

-Lower heat to a simmer.
-Cover and cook for 1½ to 2 hours until beef is tender. - Add Vegetables (Optional)
+- Lower the heat to a simmer.
+Cover and cook for 1½ to 2 hours, or until the beef is tender.

-Stir in chopped cabbage or bok choy during the last 15–20 minutes of simmering. - Add Glass Noodles
+- If using vegetables, stir in the chopped cabbage or bok choy during the last 15-20 minutes of simmering.

 Notes